Chrome OS release best practices

 While the majority of your users will be on the Stable channel of Chrome OS, if your organization has a large number of Chromebooks, there are several reasons why you should always keep some devices on the Beta channel:

 - Your organization will get a 4-6 week preview of new features.
+Read about these features in the latest Google Chrome release notes.

 - Some features you discover may require you to communicate additional information to your organization.